-Additionally, participants were asked about the frequency of their trips to the Emerald Coast.
-Participants reported in Table 15 that only one in four (25.3%) were visiting the area for the first time.
-Alternatively, 67.2% of respondents had previously visited the area.
-As indicated in Table 17, close to 36% of respondents reported that they were already planning to return to the area in the next year, whereas 27.8% said that they were not and 36.5 % did not know.
+to the Emerald Coast.
+Participants reported in Table 15 (on the following page) that just over one-third (35.2%) were visiting the area for the first time.
+Alternatively, 42.6% of respondents had previously visited the area and 22.2% were unsure.
+As indicated in Table 17, just over 30% of respondents reported that they were already planning to return to the area in the next year, whereas 47% said no, and 22.7% did not know.

-Survey respondents also gave information on their overall satisfaction with their trip, provided in Table 18.
-For all visitors, nearly 90% responded that they were either satisfied or very satisfied with their visit to the Emerald Coast.
-Approximately 3.2% of respondents felt neutral regarding their trip, and zero respondents reported being dissatisfied.
-Finally, Table
+Survey respondents reported usually only taking one annual trip to the Emerald Coast (49.4%), while another 19.6% reported taking two total visits.
+Participants also gave information on their overall satisfaction with their trip, provided in Table 18.
+For all visitors, 98.8% responded that they were either satisfied or very satisfied with their visit to the Emerald Coast.
+Of those, approximately 83.3% indicated that they were very satisfied with their trip.
+Only 1.2% of respondents felt neutral regarding their trip, and zero reported being dissatisfied.
+Finally, Table 19 shows that three out of four participants would be likely to refer the Emerald Coast to a friend or family member.
+In general, the others were still unsure (23.3%) and the "no" signified a participant who was unhappy with the weather.